prashant152005/Java-Projects/README.md

 None of these files are linked, every file itself is ready to run.
-All these files are basic java codes...
+All these files are basic java codes.